yuehanwang17mcp/big-data-spring2018/week-01/WS01d_Python-Setup.md

 + On OS X, this is [Mac OS X 64-bit/32-bit installer](https://www.python.org/downloads/release/python-360/).
 + On Windows, this is [Windows x86-64 executable installer](https://www.python.org/downloads/release/python-360/).

-Install Python.
-You should ensure that "Add Python 3.6 to PATH" is checked.
-Close any open Terminal or Command Prompt windows and reopen the application.
+Install Python. **On Windows, you should ensure that "Add Python 3.6 to PATH" is checked.** Close any open Terminal or Command Prompt windows and reopen the application.
 Now type `python -V`.
 This may still cause a Python 2.x.x version to appear; if this is the case, type `python3 -V`.
 We now have Python 3 and can execute it from the command line!

 **Note**: If you ran Python 3 using the `python3` command, you'll use this in every instance below where you're instructed to type `python`.